-As teachers and students move through the planned curriculum, school and district leaders can monitor classroom progress and performance live, at any moment.
-They can view which units, lessons, and activities are driving student outcomes, and view overall student progress in all subjects.
+As teachers and students move through the planned curriculum, school and district leaders can monitor live classroom performance, at any moment.
+They can view which units, lessons, and activities are driving student outcomes, and follow overall student progress in all subjects.

-This helps administrators make timely and data-informed resource allocation decisions, from the contents of professional development sessions to the purchasing of curriculum or intervention materials.
+This visibility helps administrators make timely and data-informed decisions on how to allocate resources, from the contents of professional development sessions to the purchasing of curriculum or intervention materials.
 Administrators can finally measure the impact curriculum makes from design, delivery, and assessment, across classrooms and schools, in real-time.
 That’s a game-changer, folks.

 Using Academy, you can easily add a new course to share with teachers.

 Administrators can add units, standards, and other details, then click into any teacher’s curriculum to view what resources have been added to Planner.

 Teachers can access the curriculum designed and distributed schoolwide, and use it by simply dragging resources from Planner and dropping them into a student’s Timeline.

 Administrators using Kiddom for Schools & Districts can track classroom data such as student engagement, student achievement (shown to right), as well as teacher and student dashboards.
 Read more here.